scenerystack/community/docs/reference/api/alpenglow/mainTwoPassInitializeAddressesWGSL.md

 # mainTwoPassInitializeAddressesWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/rasterize-two-pass/mainTwoPassInitializeAddressesWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/rasterize-two-pass/mainTwoPassInitializeAddressesWGSL.ts) for the most up-to-date information.

 ## Overview

 Sets up the addresses so we (a) have atomics for the coarse pass, and (b) have the bin addresses for the fine pass